arshajii/pokerbot/README.md

 `raise` | Raise by the specified amount *on top of* the last raise (which may have been 0).
 `fold` | Discard your hand and forfeit.
 You can resume playing next hand.
 `cashout` | Quit the game, taking the fortunes you've won with you.

-### Authentication

-The bot operates using a hostname-based authentication system.
-To register yourself as an administrator, simply issue the special `auth` command followed by the admin password in a private-message to the bot.

 ### Customization